-There is no area of law that has changed as rapidly as state aid law.
-In short, the thrust of state aid law is that it is forbidden for governments to support companies, unless there is an exception.
-Broadly speaking, such an exception exists if the proposed aid serves the public interest.
-State aid can take many forms and is not limited to subsidies.
-Other examples are e.g. tax exemptions, selling municipal land to soccer clubs below market price or providing loans and guarantees by governments.
+No field of law changes as quickly as state aid law.
+A basic condition of state aid is that it is prohibited for governmental institutions to provide aid to economic undertakings unless the provision of such aid is permissible under an exception.
+In general, such an exception exists if the aid is intended for a service of general economic interest.
+State aid can take many forms and is not limited to the award of subsidies.
+State aid can also encompass fiscal exemptions, the sale of property to football clubs below market value or the provision of loans and guarantees by governmental institutions.

-On 12 January 2020, Allard Knook, Martijn Koopal and Wouter Amersfoort spoke during a PwC webcast on ‘State aid and the increasing need for cooperation between government and industry’.
-During this webcast, Allard Knook discussed the latest developments, since the outbreak of the coronavirus, regarding the European and Dutch state aid.
-Allard Knook spoke, among other things, about the question under which conditions aid can be obtained and how over the months these conditions have been extended and in some cases relaxed.
-Wouter Amersfoort spoke about hybrid government.
-This is the trend that shows that public and private entities are growing towards each other and working together to shape social change.
-Martijn Koopal discussed whether and to what extent the new relationship between government and business affects the way businesses are run.
-You can watch the webcast on the right.
+On 12 January 2021, Allard Knook, Martijn Koopal and Wouter Amersfoort held a PwC webcast on ‘State aid and the increasing need for cooperation between government and industry’.
+During the webcast, Allard Knook discussed the latest state of affairs regarding European and Dutch state aid developments since the outbreak of the Covid pandemic.
+Allard Knook spoke, among other things, about the conditions under which aid can be obtained and how over the course of months these conditions have been extended and, in some cases, relaxed.
+Wouter Amersfoort spoke about the hybrid government.
+This is the trend marked by a coming together of public and private entities that work together to shape social change.
+Martijn Koopal addressed the question of whether, and to what extent, the new relationship between government and business affects the way businesses are run.
+You can find the link to the webcast to the left.
 The slides are also available for download.